kubernetes/website/docs/user-guide/logging/stackdriver.md

 ## Viewing logs

-Stackdriver logging agents attach metadata to each log entry, for you to use later in queries to select only the messages you're interested in: for example, the messages from a particular pod.
+Stackdriver Logging agent attaches metadata to each log entry, for you to use later in queries to select only the messages you're interested in: for example, the messages from a particular pod.

 The most important pieces of metadata are the resource type and log name.
 The resource type of a container log is `container`, which is named